MD, University Of Pennsylvania School Of Medicine, 1996 - 2002

 What techniques or procedures do you use in your practice?

-Growth hormone stimulation testing, insulin pumps, continuous glucose monitoring systems.
+Some of the techniques and procedures that I use in my practice are growth hormone stimulation testing, insulin pumps, continuous glucose monitoring systems.

 What would you like patients to know about your approach to care?

 As regards Type 1 diabetes, I am a proponent of low-carbohydrate (or at least diets with enough vegetables & low-carbohydrate fruits) to improve diabetes control.
 Overall, I am a proponent of nutrition-based approaches to complement traditional hormone therapies (i.e. insulin, growth hormone) to manage endocrine conditions.
 I am glad to prescribe puberty blockers and cross-gender hormones for transgender youth.